nitintwt/nitintwt/README.md

 ## 🌱 What I'm Learning

-- Building responsive and visually appealing user interfaces using HTML, CSS, and JavaScript.
+- Building responsive and visually appealing user interfaces using HTML, CSS, JavaScript, React.
 - Exploring modern frontend frameworks like React to create dynamic and interactive web applications.

 ## 💡 My Goals